IntegrierBar/InverseMagneticBillards/README.md

 #### Polygon
 By pressing the "Choose New Polygon" button the current polygon and all trajectories are deleted.
-By left clicking inside the regular space you can now add a vertex to the new polygon at the mouse position.
+By left clicking inside the ambient space you can now add a vertex to the new polygon at the mouse position.
 By clicking the "Close Countout" button, middle mouse button, the ESC key or "C" you will close the polygon.
 As long as the polygon is not closed, no trajectories can be created.

 Polygon vertices can be dragged using left mouse button at any time.
 Doing so will reset all trajectories to their phase space coordinates (NOT their R2 coordinates).

-Clicking the button "Draw Regular n-gon" will automatically create a Regular n-gon with the number of vertices specified in "#Vertices and radius specified in "n-gon Radius".
+Clicking the button "Draw Regular n-gon" will automatically create a regular n-gon with the number of vertices specified in "#Vertices and radius specified in "n-gon Radius".

 #### Vertex Control
 Clicking the "Open Vertex Cotrol" will open a new window where you can type in the coordinates of the vertices of the polygon.